Settlement Agreements Solicitors

 The appeal decision means that an employee claiming constructive dismissal after settlement negotiations cannot use in a court matters discussed during the negotiations that led to a resignation.

-Breaking the agreement
+Can the agreement be broken?

 If a settlement is reached during a tribunal hearing, the tribunal can put a hold on the claim for a period of time.
 This claim can then be revived if the other party does not fulfil their part of the agreement within that time.